SFTtech/nyan/README.md

 All of those observations are intended, not bugs.

-To easily fix them, recompile with `--dont-segfault --shut-up --new-girlfriend`.
+To get rid of them, recompile with `--dont-segfault --shut-up --new-girlfriend`.

 If this still does not help, try the [contact section](#contact)